 With renewables driving demand for the conductive red metal, copper projects with shorter paths to production could be positioned for a rare opportunity.
 While massive copper projects like those undertaken by Rio Tinto (NYSE:RIO,ASX:RIO,LSE:RIO) and BHP (NYSE:BHP,ASX:BHP,LSE:BHP) are still years away from gaining regulatory approval and going into production, junior mining firms could be able to bring smaller projects online in time to meet the supply crunch.

 Among the junior miners taking full advantage of this opportunity is Copper North Mining (TSXV:COL).
-Copper North is looking to address medium-term copper supply shortfalls through the company’s Carmacks copper-gold–silver project in Yukon, which it is transforming into a potential low-cost copper and precious metals producer.
-The heart of this transformation is a shift from heap leaching, which would recover copper only, to a two stage agitated tank leaching process, which allows efficient recovery of oxide copper and gold, along with some silver, as detailed in Copper North’s late 2016 preliminary economic assessment.
-The shift to tank leaching is expected to enable Copper North to lower the cost of copper cathode production to US$1.08 per pound after precious metals credits.
+The company is looking to address medium-term copper supply shortfalls through the company’s Carmacks copper-gold–silver project in Yukon, which it is transforming into a potential low-cost copper and precious metals producer.
+The heart of this transformation is a shift from heap leaching, which would recover copper only, to a two-stage agitated tank leaching process, which allows efficient recovery of oxide copper and gold, along with some silver, as detailed in Copper North’s late 2016 preliminary economic assessment.
+The shift to tank leaching is expected to enable the company to lower the cost of copper cathode production to US$1.08 per pound after precious metals credits.
 This reduction could position the Carmacks project among other low-cost copper producers.

 “Copper, the real green metal, is the foundation for the rapidly developing electric economy, which is driven by the need to reduce greenhouse gas production.
-Our transformed Carmacks project is perfectly positioned as a low-cost, low-carbon footprint supplier of copper to feed this new economy,” said Copper North CEO Doug Ramsey.
+Our transformed Carmacks project is perfectly positioned as a low-cost, low-carbon-footprint supplier of copper to feed this new economy,” said CEO Doug Ramsey.